 18) When did Governor Ducey allow pools to be open again?

 - Governor Ducey gave the green light to open pools on May 13, 2020.
-Our pools will have only been shut down for a little over two weeks from the time we were given the green light to open pools to when we will actually open the first pool.
-We plan to open on June 1, 2020 and June 5, 2020.
+Our pools will have only been shut down for a little over two and ½ weeks from the time we were given the green light to open pools to when we will actually open the first pool.
+We opened on June 1, 2020 and June 5, 2020.
 The other pool located on Thunderhill will open the week of June 8th.

 19) Will I get a refund on my HOA dues because pools have been shut down?

 - There are no refunds.
 Governor Ducey opened pools on May 13, 2020.
-We will only be shut down for a little over two weeks before we open the first pool.
-The other two pools will open shortly thereafter, mid-June is planned.
+We only were shut down for a little over two and ½ weeks before we opened the first pool, and now we have the other recreation center pool opened.
 We are actually shut down more than that during each year for normal pool maintenance.
 The good thing is we got most of the pool maintenance done during the time that Governor Ducey made it mandatory for us to shut down pools.
 Also remember, we still had to fully maintain the pools during this time.

 20) Will the pools be shut down for their yearly maintenance?